david-lively/element_cs/README.md

 This illustration shows the intersection points (circles) and the edges that are sampled to interpolate the height at that position.

 <img width="515" alt="image" src="https://github.com/user-attachments/assets/a1ccd04f-6ee1-4124-95b7-cf1274acc7ab" />

+# Know Issues
+There is a small delta (< 30 meters) when calculating the diagonal from positions `0,0` to `511,511`.
+I suspect this is an off-by-one error.
+But, I've already invested more time in this than was technically allowed.
+It just bugs me when things don't work as they should, so I thought I'd put some more time into it.
 Everything else in the project comes down to map loading, Vec2 data type, DDA raycast, etc.